 - Will I always receive exactly the quantity I order?

 Yes.
 Unlike other label suppliers who ship "overruns" of up to 10% and then charge you for their "extra" printing, we ship and bill only the quantity of labels ordered.
 Should we ship more labels than you ordered, you will not be charged for the additional labels.

 - Do I have to pay sales tax on my order?

-If your order will be shipped outside of the states of Washington, California or Connecticut, we do not charge sales tax at this time.
-For orders shipped to WA, CA or CT addresses, we are required to charge sales tax unless you provide us with a current Resale Tax Exempt Certificate.
+We are required to charge sales tax unless you provide us with a current Resale Tax Exempt Certificate.
 Please upload a digital copy of your certificate in the Account Information segment of the Your Account page or fax a copy to (800) 352-7593.

 - Do I have to re-create my order every time?